 Asynchronously perform forward resolution of a query to a list of entries.

 This function is used to resolve host and service names into a list of endpoint entries.
-It is an initiating function for an asynchronous operation, and always returns immediately.

 A string identifying a location.
 May be a descriptive name or a numeric address string.
 If an empty string and the passive flag has been specified, the resolved endpoints are suitable for local service binding.
 If an empty string and passive is not specified, the resolved endpoints will use the loopback address.